Risk Factors Dashboard

 Contracts in the commercial satellite industry and certain government satellite contracts include in-orbit incentive payments.
 These in-orbit payments may be paid over time after final satellite acceptance or paid in full prior to final satellite acceptance.
 In both cases, the in-orbit incentive payment is at risk if the satellite does not perform to specifications for up to 15 years after acceptance.
 The net present value of in-orbit incentive fees we ultimately expect to realize is recognized as revenue in the construction period.
 If the satellite fails to meet contractual performance criteria, customers will not be obligated to continue making in-orbit payments and/or we may be required to provide refunds to the customer and incur significant charges.

-Risks Related to Cybersecurity and Business Disruptions
+Risks Related to Technology, Security and Business Disruptions

-We have experienced, and may in the future experience, whether directly or through our supply chain, third-party service providers or other channels, cybersecurity incidents.
-While prior cyber-related attacks and incidents (including those at our wholly-owned subsidiaries Boeing Distribution, Inc. in 2023 and Jeppesen Inc. in 2022) have not materially affected our business strategy, results of operations or financial condition, there is no guarantee that a future cyber-related attack or incident would not result in significant operational, regulatory, or financial impacts that could materially affect our business strategy, results of operations or financial condition.
+We have experienced, and may in the future experience, whether directly or through our supply chain, third-party service providers or other channels, cyber-related incidents.
+While prior cyber-related attacks and incidents (including those at our wholly-owned subsidiaries Boeing Distribution, Inc. in 2023 and Jeppesen, Inc. in 2022) have not materially affected our business strategy, results of operations or financial condition, there is no guarantee that a future cyber-related attack or incident would not result in significant operational, regulatory, or financial impacts that could materially affect our business strategy, results of operations or financial condition.

 Business disruptions could seriously affect our future sales and financial condition or increase our costs and expenses.
-Business disruptions could seriously affect our future sales and financial condition or increase our costs and expenses.

 Our business may be impacted by disruptions including threats to physical security or our information technology systems, extreme weather (including effects of climate change) or other acts of nature, and pandemics or other public health crises.
 Any of these disruptions could affect our internal operations or our suppliers’ operations and delay delivery of products and services to our customers.
 Any significant production delays, or any destruction, manipulation or improper use of Boeing’s or our suppliers’ data, information systems or networks could impact our sales, increase our expenses and/or have an adverse effect on the reputation of Boeing and of our products and services.